DocuWare/Validation-NodeJS-samples/README.md

 ##### 2. Check for project on quotes
 Just like above a similar check is being executed.
-Now this if the doc. type contains “quote” it will look for a proper project field.
+Now this if the doc.type contains “quote” it will look for a proper project field.
 <br />

 ##### 3. Check for already existing invoices before storing
 This is a bit more complex check.
-Before storing any document of doc. type “invoice” it will check via a Platform REST API call if a similar document with the same **document number, document date and supplier** is already existing.
+Before storing any document of doc.type “invoice” it will check via a Platform REST API call if a similar document with the same **document number, document date and supplier** is already existing.
 **_ NOTE: Configure DocuWare connection and search dialog GUID accordingly in the settings file. _**
 <br />